Softball 101: A Beginner’s Guide To Slow-Pitch Softball

 Protective Gear

 Safety should always be a top priority in slow-pitch softball.
-Wearing appropriate protective gear, such as batting helmets, facemasks, shin guards, and knee pads, can prevent injuries and minimize the risk of serious accidents.
+Wearing appropriate protective gear, such as batting helmets, facemasks, shin guards, and pads, can prevent injuries and minimize the risk of serious accidents.
 Catchers should wear a catcher's mask, chest protector, and shin guards to protect themselves from potential foul balls or collisions.
 Ensuring that all protective gear is properly fitted and in good condition is essential to maximize safety on the field.

 Warm-up and Stretching